Frances Farmer: 1937–1941: Transition to theater

 Unsatisfied with the expectations of the studio system and wanting to enhance her reputation as a serious actress, Farmer left Hollywood in mid-1937 to do summer stock on the East Coast, performing in Westchester, New York, and Westport, Connecticut.
-There, she attracted the attention of director Harold Clurman and playwright Clifford Odets, who invited her to appear in a three-month production of Odets' play Golden Boy, produced by the Group Theatre.
-The play opened in November 1937 and ran for a total of 248 performances.
+There, she attracted the attention of director Harold Clurman and playwright Clifford Odets, who invited her to appear in a three-month production of Odets's play Golden Boy, produced by the Group Theatre.
+Paramount wanted Farmer back in Los Angeles for the film, Beau Geste, but Farmer pleaded to stay in New York for the play.
+The part Farmer turned down later went to Susan Hayward, essentially launching her film career.
+Golden Boy opened in November 1937 and ran for a total of 248 performances.
 Her performance at first received mixed reviews, with Time commenting that she had been miscast.
-Due to Farmer's box-office appeal, however, the play became the biggest hit in the group's history.
+Brooks Atkinson, however, wrote in The New York Times on November 5, 1937, that, "Frances is sufficient to the part and excellent in the romantic scenes."
+And Cue magazine's November 13, 1937 review of Golden Boy written by Herbert Drake stated: "Frances Farmer turns in a simple and honest portrayal, completely in tune with the magnificent ensemble acting of the rest of the Group performance."
+Due to Farmer's box-office appeal, the play became the biggest hit in the group's history.
 By 1938, when the production had embarked on a national tour, regional critics from Washington, DC, to Chicago gave her rave reviews.

 During the run of Golden Boy, Farmer began a romantic affair with Odets, but he was married to actress Luise Rainer and did not offer Farmer a commitment.
 Farmer felt betrayed when Odets suddenly ended the relationship, and when the group chose another actress for its London run–an actress whose family helped secure funds for the play–she came to believe that the group had used her drawing power selfishly to further the success of the play.
 Disheartened, Farmer returned to Los Angeles to star opposite husband Erickson in Ride a Crooked Mile (1938).
-In April 1939, she performed in a short-run Broadway production of Quiet City, an experimental play directed by Elia Kazan.
+Odets later wrote in his 1940 journal about Farmer, describing her as an "unhappy, stiff, rude and uncontrollable girl, but with a real purity."
+In April 1939, she performed in a short-run Broadway production of Quiet City, an experimental play by Irwin Shaw, directed by Elia Kazan.
 In November that year, she returned to Broadway, portraying Melanie in Thunder Rock, also directed by Kazan, and produced by the Group Theater.
 The play was not well received, and Farmer was profoundly unhappy after its closing in December 1939.
 She subsequently accepted a role in a Broadway adaptation of Ernest Hemingway's The Fifth Column, for which she was scheduled to begin rehearsing in early 1940.
 During rehearsals, Farmer began binge drinking in an effort to alleviate her depression.
 She ultimately chose to withdraw from the production, resulting in a $1,500 fine from the Theater Guild, for "unprofessionalism".